 Sensory path creation tips and inspiration

 Good sensory paths have a wide variety of physical elements for kids to try and often include some learning concepts like counting or the alphabet.
 They’re colorful and engaging and tough enough to stand up to lots of jumping feet, day after day.
 Inside, try vinyl decals or even duct tape.
-Outdoors, use paint to create paths on the playground or sidewalk.
+For an outdoor movement maze, use paint to create paths on the playground or sidewalk.
 Here are some terrific ideas and inspiration to get you started.

 Purchase sensory path decals